viniciusspader/my-auth/README.md

 + **[RailsAdmin] [5]**: I'm using RailsAdmin for the management of all resources.
 It has pre-built views and methods and saved me a lot of time.
-I chosed Rails Admin because Piggybak is built on top of it
+I chosed Rails Admin because Piggybak is built on top of it.

 + **[Piggybak] [8]**: I chose Piggybak before read some comments on StackOverflow.
 Not sure yet if it is the best option.
 I prefer it over Spree because I wanted